 You can choose to provide monthly lifetime benefit for a spouse, domestic partner or another person — called a contingent annuitant — by reducing your retirement benefit.
 The amount of the reduction varies according to the contingent annuitant option you choose and the average life expectancy of you and the contingent annuitant.
-See the Complete Guide to UC Retirement Benefits for complete information.
+See the UCRP Summary Plan Description for 2013 Tier Members for complete information.

 You can estimate your retirement benefits and model the various contingent annuitant options by logging in to your personal account.
 (Choose "Retirement Estimates" under Retirement & Savings.)

 You are also eligible for other benefits including: